rabbibotton/clog/FUTURE.md

 - Release tool to handle creating platfom executables, templates for Apache and other webservers

-- Train and documnetation tool
+- Training and documentation tool

-- Event queuing when desired to avoid event race conditions
+- Event queuing option to avoid event race conditions

 - Implement using long polling to optimize CLOG sites for use with search engines.
 If not long polling at least initial output sent by